MohsinRehman12/SDAAAssignment2/code/Guide.md

-You will firstly want to change the pathways of the text files in classes CRScanner line 26 and TicketGenerator line 16
+You will firstly want to change the pathways of the text files in classes CRScanner line 26 and TicketGenerator line 16 Additionally, you will want to either remove the package Assignement2SDAAGroup17; located at the top of each file and run it in the SRC

+Or create a package called Assignement2SDAAGroup17 and store all the files in the code folder there

 Once that has been adjusted you want to run the program from the CashRegisterDriverApp